enarx-archive/docs/docs/Installation/Setup.md

 `~/.bashrc` / or `~/.bash_profile` equivalent, otherwise you must remember to source that file prior to building `enarx`.

+Instead of `devtoolset-9` you can choose `devtoolset-10` or later versions.

 ### Debian / Ubuntu

     $ sudo apt update